Food For Thought Series

 The Swallows of Kabul is a dazzling novel written with compassion and exquisite detail by one of the most lucid writers about the mentality of Islamic fundamentalists and the complexities of the Muslim world.
 Yasmina Khadra brings readers into the hot, dusty streets of Kabul and offers them an unflinching but compassionate insight into a society that violence and hypocrisy have brought to the edge of despair.
 (Amazon book description)

-Read ahead!
-The July Book Chat book will be The Light We Cannot See by Anthony Doerr.
+Book Chat All the Light We Cannot See by Anthony Doerr,